SarvarKh/ofn-wiki/Angular-and-OFN.md

 #Angular and OFN
+OpenFoodNetwork.org uses Angular.js for the public-facing interface.
+Angular is a complex beast, so we've put together this article showing you how it all fits together.

-Following is a breakdown of our approach to Angular.js integration with Rails.
-This application poses some uncommon issues and so contains some unusual design choices - deviating from the "Angular way" in specific cases.
+Our application poses some uncommon issues and so contains some unusual design choices - deviating from the "Angular way" in specific cases.

 ## Big picture
 Following is a quick outline of our big-picture design decisions.